pysan3/pathlib.nvim/index.rst

 This plugin aims to decrease the difficulties of path management across mutliple OSs in neovim.
 The plugin API is heavily inspired by Python's `pathlib.Path` with tweaks to fit neovim usage.
-It is mainly used in `neo-tree.nvim <https://github.com/nvim-neo-tree/neo-tree.nvim>`_ but it is very simple and portable to be used in any plugin.

 Pathlib Module Reference
 ========================